baryluk/dmt/README.md

 network connected file system (like `sshfs`), it will considerably slow down the compilation, as the compiler is trying to find files to import relative to the currently compiled file first, and parse more files too.
-It is ok for some prototyping, but importing more specific modules is better long term solution (less likely to break too).
+It is ok for some prototyping, but importing more specific modules is a better long term solution (less likely to break too).

 ## Building